Update for 2018: Defy Hardwood Stain Review

 Important Note: Testing for Exotic Hardwood Deck Stains

 Exotic hardwoods such as IPE are extremely dense and difficult to penetrate.
-These wood types, when stained will always fade faster the other woods such as Cedar, Redwood, and Pine.
+These wood types, when stained will always fade faster than other woods such as Cedar, Redwood, and Pine.
 Testing will be changed to 1 year instead of 2 years for exotic hardwoods.

 Defy Stain for Hardwood Scores (1-10)